pivotal/docs-tap/install-air-gap.hbs.md

     - Subordinate packages, or individual child packages

     Keep the values file for future configuration use.

-    While installing Tanzu Application Platform v1.3 and later, exclude the policy controller `policy.apps.tanzu.vmware.com`, or deploy a Sigstore Stack to use as a TUF Mirror.
-For more information, see [Policy controller known issues](scst-policy/known-issues.hbs.md).

-    >**Note** `tap-values.yaml` is set as a Kubernetes secret, which provides secure means to read credentials for Tanzu Application Platform components.

 ### <a id='full-profile'></a> Full Profile